-A Chlorine Lock occurs when your Total Chlorine is Higher than your Free Chlorine, resulting in High Combine Chlorine.
+A Chlorine Lock occurs when your Total Chlorine is Higher than your Free Chlorine, resulting in High Combined Chlorine.
 This usually happens when water is not properly shocked weekly, and when the proper sanitation residual isn’t consistent.

-There are three types of Chlorine to test for, that not all at home test strips or kits accurately test.
+There are three types of Chlorine to test for, that not all at-home test strips or kits accurately test.

-Free Chlorine is the chlorine that sanitizes.
+- Free Chlorine is the chlorine that sanitizes.

-Total Chlorine is all the chlorine in the water – even the chlorine that’s wrapped up in organic or inorganic materials.
+- Total Chlorine is all the chlorine in the water – even the chlorine that’s wrapped up in organic or inorganic materials.

-Combined Chlorine is the Total Chlorine minus the Free Chlorine.
+- Combined Chlorine is the Total Chlorine minus the Free Chlorine.
 The difference is all the organic and inorganic chloramines.
 Combined Chlorine should ideally be at zero.
 Total Chlorine and Free Chlorine should be equal to each other.

 In order to get rid of a Chlorine Lock, you must achieve Breakpoint Chlorination.
 To achieve Breakpoint, the Free Chlorine in the water must be raised to about ten times the amount of Combined Chlorine.
 If not enough Free Chlorine is achieved, any Chlorine added goes straight to Combined.
 Also, if you add too much, the Chloramines may evaporate, and then re-dissolve, making no change.

 There are a few ways of ridding a lock, but the most effective way we have noticed is through dilution, in part with oxidizing, and super chlorinating.
-Also, this is the most cost effective.
-Sometimes Locks can be difficult to break, and can take a few attempts if using chemicals alone.
+Also, this is the most cost-effective.
+Sometimes Locks can be difficult to break and can take a few attempts if using chemicals alone.
 We always recommend retesting 48 hours after super chlorinating, to allow Chlorine to burn off, and to avoid false readings.